ehoefel/the-cyber-prophet/content/posts/s.md

 From there on, the powers of storytelling only grew, even influencing the concept of _writing_ itself!
-You see, when Homer came up with Iliad and Odyssey, the Greeks didn't have a writing system as we currently know.
+You see, when Homer came up with _Iliad_ and _Odyssey_, the Greeks didn't have a writing system as we currently know.
 Instead, they'd only use it to keep track of transactions and costs, basically for taxes purposes.
 But Homer's poems became so popular that people wanted to preserve them with accuracy, which led to the concept of _a set of letters that represent sounds_, the **alphabet**.